What is a Master in School Counseling Degree?

 2. Acquire a master’s degree in school counseling or a closely related subject.

-3. Complete a school counseling internship or another type of qualifying clinical experience, depending on a state’s requirements.
+3. Finish an internship or equivalent, on a state’s requirements.

 5. Acquire a counselor’s license.